Infantry square: Early history

 The formation was described by Plutarch and used by the Ancient Romans; it was developed from an earlier circular formation.
 In particular, a large infantry square was used by the Roman legions at the Battle of Carrhae against Parthia, whose armies contained a large proportion of cavalry.
 That is not to be confused with the testudo formation, which also resembled a square, but was used for protection against ranged weapons such as arrows and javelins.

 The Han dynasty's mounted infantry forces used tactics effectively that involved highly mobile infantry square formations in conjunction with light cavalry in their many engagements against the primarily cavalry Xiongnu nomad armies in the 1st century AD.
 Infantry squares were used in the siege of the nomads' mountain settlements near the Gobi region, where Han forces repelled nomad lancer attacks.

 The Byzantine Empire in the 9th to the 11th centuries used highly sophisticated combined arms tactics, based around hollow infantry square formation.
 The infantry square, consisting of pikemen and archers, acted as a base of operations and refuge for cavalry by forming what was essentially a mobile fortified camp.
 Cavalry would ride out of the square through gaps in lines to exploit opportunities for attack and retreat the same way if the situation turned against it.
 The infantry square described by Nikephoros Phokas consisted of 12,000 men, who were deployed in 1000-man taxiarchies, which were separated by intervals wide enough to admit a dozen cavalrymen riding abreast to enter or leave the square.

 The square was revived in the 14th century as the schiltron.
 It later appeared as the pike square or tercio during the Thirty Years War, the Eighty Years War and was widely used as well in the French Revolutionary Wars and the Napoleonic Wars.

+The Mysorean forces of Hyder Ali employed a square formation of four infantry divisions on 6 March 1771, while retreating during the Maratha–Mysore wars.
+The square proceeded for several miles, engaging in an artillery battle with the Marathas.
+A Maratha cannon struck a tumbrel, which exploded, reacted with some Mysorean rockets, one of them then fired and hit an ammunition box, causing an explosion.
+This led to the left division fleeing and disorganised the square, which was broken by cavalry charges.
+During Tipu Sultan's wars with the Marathas, his infantry marched in four columns, surrounding the baggage and cavalry in the centre.
+While camped, the infantry and artillery faced outwards in square.

 Infantry of the French Revolutionary Army in square formation, under attack by Chouan rebels at the Battle of Rocher de La Piochais, 21 December 1795.